 This time of year, you really can’t go many places without being offered egg nog flavored goodies.
 Starbucks has it’s Eggnog Latte, McDonald’s has it’s Egg Nog Shake, and you can even find egg nog flavored ice cream, truffles and fudge.

 Ok, ok, enough about egg nog!
 So, Happy National Egg Nog Month!
-Enjoy and then read Pam’s post on Cold Weather Exercise Clothing and go take a brisk, refreshing walk!
+Enjoy and then read Pam’s post on Safe Winter Workout Clothes and go take a brisk, refreshing walk!
 Happy Holidays!